 One of the key drivers for this project is to ensure our buildings meet the required strengthening of the Dangerous Earthquake Prone and Sanitary Buildings Policy.
 Council considers a higher level of strengthening is warranted, to ensure the safety of our residents and visitors.

 In addition to this, the Council Chambers are our Civil Defence Headquarters for the district, as well as the location where we would co-ordinate a response from.
 Council wants to ensure it has an appropriate venue and believes it needs access to a purpose built emergency response centre built to Importance Level Four.
 This means its seismic capability is rated at level four and it can remain operational after a large earthquake.

 Recently and more urgent is catering for a growing population, increasingly complex work programmes and a broader range of core services has resulted in additional staff being needed to properly service our community.
 The current Council office building is too small for current and future requirements and the continued pressure on staff accommodation has seen three departments of Council move out of the main administration building.
 Part of being able to provide great service to residents requires a building that works well and promotes efficient use of time and space.
 This is about improving how we do business with residents of our district.

-This project will consider what the most efficient and best use is for the former County Council building and how to deal with the earthquake-damaged Ashburton Library.
+This project will also consider what the most efficient and best use is for the former County Council building and how to deal with the earthquake-damaged Ashburton Library.